syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.MVC/upgrade/upgrading.md

 documentation: ug
 ---

-# Upgrading Syncfusion ASP .
-NET MVC
+# Upgrading Syncfusion ASP.NET MVC (Essential Js2)

 Syncfusion releases new volumes once every three months, with exciting new features.
 There will be one Service Pack release for these volume releases.
 Service Pack releases are provided to address major bug fixes in the volume releases.